ianks/ianks.github.io/_posts/2015-01-29-introduction-to-nodejs-streams.md

 Streams are a powerful abstraction in computing.
 They offer a way of easily directing the I/O of one process to another.
-By using multiple processes, you gain parallelism managed by the operating system's scheduler without having worry about protecting shared memory.
+By using multiple processes, you gain parallelism managed by the operating system's scheduler without having to worry about protecting shared memory.
 As a result, you can utilize multiple CPU cores quite easily.